UT students may sign up at EEB 587.

 For your safety and the safety of your fellow student scholars, I ask that you wear a properly fitted mask while in class.
 This greatly reduces the transmission among residents of our community, helping to end this surge sooner and reduce the potential for another variant.
 It also reduces the chance that we unknowingly pass the disease to an unvaccinated or immunocompromised individual.

 Current CDC guidelines recommend using N95, KN94 or K95 masks, which are the most effective in preventing infection from the current Omicron variant.
-A reasonable alternative is double masking.

 The classroom is a shared environment: with a different group of students, or a different instructor, the class could work very differently.
 It is on all of us to create a classroom where everyone can feel safe, be safe, and learn.
 To that end, please do not impose a higher degree of risk on people than they themselves are comfortable with.
 If everyone in your study group is comfortable meeting outside, that’s fine!
-If one person does not want to, do not force them.
+If one person does not want to, please do not force them.
 Within the classroom space, many people will be uncomfortable, and be put at higher risk, to be around people without masks.
 Please show consideration for each other.

 Course made possible by: NSF CAREER grant to O’Meara & ongoing support from the Department of Ecology & Evolutionary Biology, U. of Tennessee, Knoxville.